Frank Teruggi

-Frank Teruggi, Jr. (1949–1973) was an American student, journalist, and member of the Industrial Workers of the World, from Chicago, Illinois, who became one of the victims of General Augusto Pinochet's military shortly after the September 11, 1973, Pinochet coup d'état against Socialist President Salvador Allende.
+Frank Teruggi, Jr. (1949–1973) was an American student, journalist, and member of the Industrial Workers of the World, from Chicago, Illinois, who became one of the victims of General Augusto Pinochet's military shortly after the September 11, 1973, Pinochet-led coup d'état against Socialist President Salvador Allende.

 A Chilean court in 2014 found that the United States played a key role in Teruggi's murder.

 September 11, 1973

 On September 11, 1973, the Chilean presidential Palace was bombed, and president Salvador Allende died.
 A coup d'état led by General Augusto Pinochet took place in Chile and a military regime was imposed.

 Teruggi's death, as well as the death of fellow journalist Charles Horman, occurred as a part of the wave of killings, torture and kidnappings that took place as the military regime solidified its control over the government of Chile.
 Teruggi's death along with Horman's death were the subject of the 1982 Costa-Gavras film Missing.